westial/commotalkie/README.md

 ## SDK ##

-Two sides of a communication, publisher and subscriber.
+Communication endpoints clients, for publisher and for subscriber as well.

 See [./include/application](./include/application) for the concrete interface and the [./test](./test) scenarios for implementation details.

 ### Publish ###

-This client sends a message towards a "topic".
+This publisher sends a message towards a "topic".
 A topic is an address, event name, just a message destination.

 ```c
 // My Device Id